Optimal solutions for the Rubik's Cube: Human solving

+Finding God's number

+Two terms—God's number and God's algorithm—are closely related to the optimal solution for the Rubik's Cube.
+God's number refers to the fewest number of moves required to solve a scrambled cube in a given turn metric; it also refers to the greatest such number among all scrambled cubes.
+God's algorithm refers to the shortest move sequence required to solve a particular scrambled cube in a given turn metric.
+For instance, God's number for a scrambling move sequence given in the Computer solving section above is 18 in FTM, and each of the four example solves from that section being 18 moves long in FTM is God's algorithm for that particular scrambled cube.

-In 2006, Silviu Radu further improved his methods to prove that every position can be solved in at most 27 face turns or 35 quarter turns.
-Daniel Kunkle and Gene Cooperman in 2007 used a supercomputer to show that all unsolved cubes can be solved in no more than 26 moves (in face-turn metric).
+In 2006, Silviu Radu proved that every position can be solved in at most 27 face turns or 35 quarter turns.
+Daniel Kunkle and Gene Cooperman in 2007 used a supercomputer to show that all unsolved cubes can be solved in no more than 26 face turns.
 Instead of attempting to solve each of the billions of variations explicitly, the computer was programmed to bring the cube to one of 15,752 states, each of which could be solved within a few extra moves.
 All were proved solvable in 29 moves, with most solvable in 26.
 Those that could not initially be solved in 26 moves were then solved explicitly, and shown that they too could be solved in 26 moves.

 Tomas Rokicki reported in a 2008 computational proof that all unsolved cubes could be solved in 25 moves or fewer.
 This was later reduced to 23 moves.
-In August 2008 Rokicki announced that he had a proof for 22 moves.
+In August 2008, Rokicki announced that he had a proof for 22 moves.

 Finally, in 2010, Tomas Rokicki, Herbert Kociemba, Morley Davidson, and John Dethridge gave the final computer-assisted proof that all cube positions could be solved with a maximum of 20 face turns.
 In 2009, Tomas Rokicki proved that 29 moves in the quarter-turn metric is enough to solve any scrambled cube.
 And in 2014, Tomas Rokicki and Morley Davidson proved that the maximum number of quarter-turns needed to solve the cube is 26.

 The face-turn and quarter-turn metrics differ in the nature of their antipodes.
 An antipode is a scrambled cube that is maximally far from solved, one that requires the maximum number of moves to solve.
-In the half-turn metric with a maximum number of 20, there are hundreds of millions of such positions.
-In the quarter-turn metric, only a single position (and its two rotations) is known that requires the maximum of 26 moves.
+In the half-turn metric, where God's number is 20, there are hundreds of millions of such positions.
+In the quarter-turn metric, where God's number is 26, only a single position (and its two rotations) is known that requires the maximum of 26 moves.
 Despite significant effort, no additional quarter-turn distance-26 positions have been found.
 Even at distance 25, only two positions (and their rotations) are known to exist.
 At distance 24, perhaps 150,000 positions exist.